 WHRI trains individuals who feel called to service in developing countries and wish to acquire skills in sustainable farming, community development and Christian missions.
-Interns work and study for one year on our 40-acre farm in central Texas, followed by an optional three-month experience in a developing country.
+Interns work and study for 13 months on our 40-acre farm in central Texas, followed by an optional three-month experience in a developing country.

 Goals of Our Internship Program